snowdj/code-n-fold/_posts/2012-04-12-fix-wrong-utf-8-encodings-in-mysql-table.md

 - sql alter table
 - utf8
 type: post
-excerpt: Ever had problems with wrongly encoded characters in a mysql table?
+excerpt: Ever had problems with utf-8 encoded characters in a mysql table?
 You're not alone!
-3 easy sql commands will help...
+3 easy sql commands might help...
+navigation: true

 ---
 ## Problem

-I recently had the problem with wrongly encoded chinese (and many other) characters which looked like this:
+I recently had the problem with wrong encoded chinese characters which looked like this:

 <pre>å¤šé€‰åž‹ PersonalFit ä¸­å·ã€å¤§å·ã€è¶…å¤§å·</pre>

 ## Solution

-I've tried several ways to fix the encodings but one easy solution solves your problem:
+I've tried several ways to fix the encodings but one easy solution solved my problem:
-You have to **convert** the affected table columns three times.
+I had to **convert** the affected table columns three times.

 1. Convert to latin1
 2. Convert to blob
 3. Convert back to utf8<

-Let's say you have a column called <em>name</em> in your table.
-Here's the sql script to do the trick:
+So, if you have a column called <em>name</em> in your table, the following sql script to do the trick:

 {% highlight sql %}